johnycordeiro/DRIPPS/README.md

 ![File I-DRIPPS03.png](I-DRIPPS03.png)

-To overcome this security warning, use control+mouse click and pick the "open" ("abrir") option as shown in the following figure:
+To overcome this security warning, use "control+mouse click" and pick the "Open" ("Abrir") option.
+Then a similar message as shown in the following figure will be displayed, still giving the security warnning but also allowing for the open of the application through the "Open" ("Abrir") button:

 ![File I-DRIPPS04.png](I-DRIPPS04.png)